bonitasoft/bonita-doc/md/widgets.md

 For a detailed example using the Date picker widget, you can consult the following Howto: [Manage dates and times in BDM and User Interfaces](datetimes-management-tutorial.md).

-In the _Subscription Edition_,  the calendar can be localized with the usual localization mechanism (localization.json file).
+The calendar can be localized with the usual localization mechanism (localization.json file).

 ### Date time picker widget